-You may choose from the following missions (repeats are accepted, except those noted below):
+You may choose from the following missions (repeats with a different topic are accepted, except those noted below):

-- A photograph of a physical geography event or feature related to climate. - A photograph of a physical geography event or feature related to Earth's surface. - A photograph or proof of attending a museum exhibit that relates to physical geography. - A photograph or proof of constructing a physical model depicting physical geography. - An emergency preparedness brochure (or other print media) related to physical geography (e.g., hurricane, earthquake, volcano, etc.). - A newspaper article related to any part of physical geography covered in the lecture (note: you are only allowed to pick a newspaper article once during the semester). - A social media (Instagram, TikTok, YouTube) video of 120 seconds explaining a physical geography phenomenon, and you will submit the link. - Propose your mission (instructor approval is optional but highly recommended to avoid wrong topics before you proceed).
+- A photograph of a physical geography event or feature related to climate. - A photograph of a physical geography event or feature related to Earth's surface. - A photograph or proof of attending a museum exhibit that relates to physical geography. - A photograph or proof of constructing a physical model depicting physical geography. - An emergency preparedness brochure (or other print media) related to physical geography (e.g., hurricane, earthquake, volcano, etc.). - A newspaper article related to any part of physical geography covered in the lecture (note: you are only allowed to pick a newspaper article once during the semester). - A social media (Instagram, YouTube) video of 120 seconds explaining a physical geography phenomenon, and you will submit the video file and/or instructor accessible link. - Propose your mission (instructor approval is optional but highly recommended to avoid wrong topics before you proceed).